 - Citizen advisory councils

 Tip: Staying on solid legal ground

-As was made clear by a recent Vermont Supreme Court decision(Appeal of JAM Golf, LLC, 2008 VT 110), conservation objectives have to be clear enough that any reasonable person reading them will understand what is required in order to meet the standard.
+As was made clear by the Vermont Supreme Court decision(Appeal of JAM Golf, LLC, 2008 VT 110), that conservation objectives have to be clear enough that any reasonable person reading them will understand what is required in order to meet the standard.
 Phrases such as “…shall protect important wildlife habitat…” are not enforceable, as they leave unanswered key questions such as what “protect” requires and what constitutes “important.”

 Related Case Studies